-Since 2004, law faculty are required to adhere to a mandatory grade curve for classes of 30 or more students.
-Only the Vice Dean can grant an exception to this curve and only then for good cause shown by the faculty member.
+Since 2004, law faculty are required to adhere to a mandatory grade curve and in 2012, the law faculty modified the grading policy.
+You can find the new policy here .
+Only the Vice Dean can grant an exception to the policy and only then for good cause shown by the faculty member.

 What types of grades are given

 Law grades in courses graded by standard letter grade have quality points from which your grade point average is determined:

 "A+" (4.3) "A" (4.0), "A-" (3.7)

 "C+" (2.3), "C" (2.0), "C-" (1.7), "D" (1.0) and